t-mw/gw2-arbitrage/README.md

 For example, after buying enough Bolts of Silk and Thread to craft 100 x Trouser Padding, you may push the price of the materials high enough that it becomes cheaper to simply buy the Trouser Padding already crafted.

 Detailed crafting instructions for the item can be found on https://www.gw2bltc.com.

+## Options

+Run `cargo run --release -- --help` to see all available additional options.

 ## Cache